 PAUL STANLEY: I think I do rule it out.

 PAUL STANLEY: Yes.
-I didn’t take that role on lightly.
-You know, I did it because I knew I could do it and because I didn’t think anybody else could do it as well.
+I didn’t take that role lightly.
+I did it because I knew I could do it and because I didn’t think anybody else could do it as well.
 I knew that the answer wasn’t for the band to do it because there is no focus.
 Then everybody is doing it the way they think it should be.
 And then you have people getting songs on albums that may not belong on the album but just because they like them.
-So there is a responsibility but it makes it easier for the band.
+So there is a responsibility, but it makes it easier for the band.
 The band will tell you that the last two albums were just fun to make.
 It’s not a matter of being a dictator in a studio.
-It’s a matter being a coach, a captain, the leader, not telling everybody what to do but being the person that keeps the eye on the ball and the vision.
+It’s a matter of being a coach, a captain, the leader, not telling everybody what to do but being the person that keeps an eye on the ball and the vision.

 Is all of the material on MONSTER brand new, or is there some old material used as well?

-PAUL STANLEY: It’s all new.
-I’m a big believer that left overs are left overs for a reason.
-If it wasn’t good enough for the last album why would it be good enough for this album?
+PAUL STANLEY: It’s all-new.
+I’m a big believer that leftovers are leftovers for a reason.
+If it wasn’t good enough for the last album, why would it be good enough for this album?

-PAUL STANLEY: Well, what other bands are doing I can’t say, but for me, I want to know who you are today, I want you to write something today, from your experiences today.
+PAUL STANLEY: Well, what other bands are doing, I can’t say, but for me, I want to know who you are today.
+I want you to write something today, from your experiences today.

 PAUL STANLEY: No. It’s a project.
 It’s a task, so you do it.
-People who wait for an inspiration can wait a long time.
-The trick is to create an inspiration.
+People who wait for inspiration can wait a long time.
+The trick is to create inspiration.
 You know, I have a job to do, it should inspire me.

-Creativity is overrated, in certain sense?
+Creativity is overrated, in a certain sense?

 PAUL STANLEY: Oh, I’m not going to wait to get inspired.
 I’m inspired every day.

-PAUL STANLEY: Absolutely, Yeah.
+PAUL STANLEY: Absolutely, yeah.
 I think so.

 THE ALBUM TITLE AND COVER